Ryan3389/Ryan-Cuthbert-Portfolio/README.md

 Ryan Cuthbert - Web Developer

 ## Description
 My name is Ryan Cuthbert.
-I am an aspiring web developer.
 I am currently enrolled in the Coding Bootcamp run by the University of Toronto.
 This project marks the start of my coding journey, showcasing my first two applications I have built since enrolling.
 The programming languages that were used in this project are HTML and CSS.
-Going forward, by the end of this program, this portfolio will include a wide range of deployed projects from a wide range of programming languages.
+By the end of this program, this portfolio will include a wide range of deployed projects from a wide range of programming languages.

-## images
+## Images
 The images used for this website are from unsplash.com and are licensed as free to use.
-The these images are linked below. https://unsplash.com/photos/lines-of-html-codes-4hbJ-eymZ1o https://unsplash.com/photos/silver-imac-with-apple-magic-keyboard-on-white-sufrace-3xQ65cknLPk
+These images are linked below. https://unsplash.com/photos/lines-of-html-codes-4hbJ-eymZ1o https://unsplash.com/photos/silver-imac-with-apple-magic-keyboard-on-white-sufrace-3xQ65cknLPk